Doctor of Ministry

 An overview of the process would be

-1. Attend an interview with the Sydney College of Divinity Research Director in person or on phone
+1. Attend an interview with Research Director Professor Constantine R. Campbell in person or on phone

 3. Check your eligibility and know the regulations